ResearchOS/Biomech-Analysis-Platform-Python/how_to/matlab_from_python.md

 In the folder for the project, create a .venv with VSCode.
 Select the Python 3.9.0 interpreter (mine was located at: "C:\Users\Mitchell\AppData\Local\Programs\Python\Python39\python.exe")
-Then, in the Terminal, with the venv activated, run: python -m pip install matlabengine==9.11.19
+Then, in the Terminal, with the venv activated, run:
+For MATLAB R2021b:
+python -m pip install matlabengine==9.11.19
+For MATLAB R2023a:
+python -m pip install matlabengine==9.14.6

 # 4. In MATLAB, run:
 pyenv(Version="3.9")